Exact-Time Safety Recovery using Time-Varying Control Barrier Functions with Optimal Barrier Tracking: Simulation Results

 \section{Simulation Results}

 We evaluate the proposed Exact-time Recovery CBF through two case studies.

-The first case considers a simple ACC scenario with the goal of demonstrating the core mechanism of the ExT-CBF method.
+The first case considers a simple ACC scenario to demonstrate the core mechanism of the ExT-CBF method.
 In particular, it illustrates the Exact Barrier Tracking capability and shows how the barrier trajectory can be optimally shaped while enforcing recovery at a prescribed time.

 The second case examines the roundabout coordination problem of Section \ref{Sec:Optimal Control for Roundabout} studied in \cite{chen2025optimal}.
 Here, the Exact-time Recovery CBF replaces the CLBF-based finite-time mechanism to enforce safe merging constraints.
 This example demonstrates that the proposed framework extends to complex traffic networks, improving performance and reducing infeasibility under tight safety and input constraints.